Photo by Maria Argiroudaki on Pexels.

 And we all have free choice and can live our lives as we please.

-Actually, science does back this up.
+And that’s not just my experience, science does back this up.

 And you always have the chance to find out for yourself – by trying.